getappmap/appmap-agent-js/README.md

 #### To set up remote recording:

 1. Pick the `Use remote recording to record node processes` recording method
-2. Enter the command that runs your tests, example: `node app.js`
+2. Enter the command that runs your tests, for example: `node app.js`
 3. Enter the HTTP port of the application.
-Leave blank to use the fallback port for remote recording control.
+Leave it blank to use the fallback port for remote recording control.
 4. Enter the fallback port for remote recording control.
 We recommend that you pick a free port close to the app HTTP port, i.e. 3003.
 5. Select the recording scope.
 Confirm the default selection or add a database if and only if the required database driver package exists as a dependency in `package.json`.
-If you aren't sure, leave the database commands unchecked for now.
+If you aren't sure, just leave the database commands unchecked for now.
 6. Select the ordering of events.
-We recommend `Causal` for better user experience when viewing the AppMaps, at the cost of a slight performance penalty when the AppMaps are recorded.
+We recommend `Causal` for a better user experience when viewing AppMaps, although there will be a slight performance penalty when the AppMaps are recorded.
 7. Select `yes` for `keep all imported sources in class maps`.
 8. Pick the logging level, `Info` is the recommended default level.